 The firebox needs fire bricks to increase the thermal mass and guarantee the longevity of the steel firebox.
 Over time the firebricks may become cracked and crumble away.
 At this point they should be replaced.

 To replace the firebricks:

-- 1) Remove brick retainer, bricks and ash from the fire box.

-- 2) Replace with new bricks
+- 1) Remove brick retainer, bricks and ash from the fire box. - 2) Replace with new bricks, and refit the retainer.

-- 3) Refit the brick retainer.